michaelsballoni/mscript/README.md

 The thinking is, here's a simple scripting language, if it can solve your problem, then there's no need to get a bigger gun

+To see the language reference, visit [mscript.io](https://mscript.io)

+To read about the development of mscript, go to CodeProject for [version 1.0](https://www.codeproject.com/Articles/5324522/mscript-A-Programming-Language-for-Scripting-Comma) and [version 2.0](https://www.codeproject.com/Articles/5328249/mscript-Version-2-0-Adds-Error-Handling-New-Functi)

 ## a little taste
 ```
 / Import the timestamp DLL for working with file timestamps